You’ve been bitten by the bug. Ever since you started Brazilian Jiu Jitsu (BJJ), it’s all you think about.

-Our Vitamin movement course introduces new movements over 28 days, and by the end you’ll be moving and feeling better on the mats as well.
+Our Vitamin movement course introduces new movements every session, so by the end you’ll be moving and feeling better on the mats as well.
 Like our client Pierre:

 I just completed round two of Vitamin.
 I love variation so different movements each day really appealed to me.
 I also have some problems with my right shoulder and right leg so I thought it would be good with all that motor control training, and I do feel that the pain is getting better.

 Where I notice the biggest difference is in BJJ practice.
 I can move more freely and I have better control over my body, and I didn't have bad control before, so it's quite impressive how much four weeks can do!